Using the Mako Server

 The configuration file lets you customize the server's initialization of the Barracuda App Server and perform other initialization tasks.
 You can also use the configuration file for loading applications and setting your own configuration parameters.

-If you do not specify a configuration file by using the "-c" command line option, the Mako Server looks for a configuration file by the name mako.conf in the following directories:
+If you do not specify a configuration file with the "-c" command line option, the Mako Server looks for a file named mako.conf in the following directories:

 1. The directory where the Mako Server executable is stored